freeman-lab/glsl-basic-lighting/README.md

 - `viewpoint` : `vec3` vector from the material surface torwards the camera

 Returns
-- `vec3` the computed for the material
+- `vec3` the computed color intensity for the material